houchj/kubernetes-in-action/Chapter02/memo.md

 Follow this to install it on ubuntu: https://vitux.com/how-to-install-virtualbox-on-ubuntu/

 ### 3.
-After a successful installtion, it kubectl can not connect the the cluster, please check the ~/.kube/config for the cluster ip address and add it to NO_PROXY env variable.
+After a successful installation, if kubectl can not connect the the cluster, please check the ~/.kube/config for the cluster ip address and add it to NO_PROXY env variable.

+### 4.
+After successful installation, if minikube dashboard can not open, minikube stop and minikube start again to resolve it.